Medicare Advantage Plans

 • Compare Medicare Advantage plans accurately

-• Receive the vision care that meets your health needs
+• Receive vision care that matches your health needs

-Because coverage varies between Medicare Advantage plans, reviewing your benefits each year helps ensure that you receive all qualifying vision services.
-Staying informed protects you from unexpected costs and helps you make confident decisions about your vision care and overall healthcare needs.
+Because coverage varies between Medicare Advantage plans, reviewing your benefits each year helps ensure you receive qualifying vision services.
+Staying informed protects you from unexpected costs and helps you make confident decisions.